hwpplayers/C.archived/CONTRIBUTING.md

 For security issues please send an e-mail to security at masscollabs dot com

-# C programming language examples

-hwpplayers is a hackerspace backed by Masscollabs Services.
-For contributions please *fork* the repository and send your *pull request*.
-So we'll add your name into the Copyright section.
-We are a free and friendly community and we **always** listen other people's ideas and feedback.

 ## Documentation

         Copyright (C)  2020  Masscollabs Services